Inspire. Challenge. Transform.

 Gold College is a comprehensive leadership program designed for academic leaders, sponsored by the Office of the Provost and VP (Academic) in partnership with Human Resource Services.

 The University of Alberta recognizes the importance of enhancing leadership capacity to achieve a shared vision.
 This program is shifting the culture at the University through values-based experiential learning.
-The overarching goal of the program is to develop the mindset, knowledge, and skills needed to be agile academic leaders.
+The overarching goal of the program is to develop the mindset and skills needed to be agile academic leaders.
 From identifying challenges and understanding your own strengths, to building accountability and managing conflict, you will explore theories and practices of effective leaders.
-At the end of the program you will be ready to lead your Faculty and our University into the future.

-Gold College runs over the academic year (Sept to June) and is comprised of 11 learning modules (over 90 hours) plus Orientation and Graduation sessions.
+Gold College runs over a 10 months period and is comprised of thirteen learning modules over 15 days, plus Orientation and Graduation sessions.
 Each session has been designed to address key areas of academic leadership within the University of Alberta context.
-While recognizing the importance of practical and applicable skills for leading, this program is based on the philosophy that authentic and effective leadership begins by understanding oneself, one's values, and making choices based on values.
-The curriculum is sequenced to develop leadership from three connected perspectives, each outlined below with some highlighted outcomes for each module:
+The curriculum is sequenced to develop leadership from three connected perspectives, each outlined below:

 - Creating a personal leadership narrative to inspire and engage others